robix82/bsc_project/README.md

 ## HSE (Health Search Engine)

 HSE is the core part of the apparatus, consisting in a special purpose Lucene based search engine.
 HSE is implemented as a Java SpringBoot web application, using Apache Maven for dependency management and build.
-Javadoc describing the individual classes an methods is available under [hse_doc](hse_doc).
+Javadoc describing the individual classes an methods is available under [hse_javadoc](hse_javadoc).

 ### Run using docker-compose